 There are no watches or timing devices allowed.
 The run is meant to be fun and bring people together for a great cause.
 Everyone leaves with a smile on their face and a few extra calories burned!

-Meet at the IHS cafeteria between 8:00 and 8:30 AM.
-There is no pre-registration.
-Suggested donation is $10, onsite and cash only.
+Meet at the IHS cafeteria between 7:30 and 8:30 AM to register your prediction time.
+There is no pre-registration for your prediction.

 The run starts at 9:00 AM.